andreikop/python-ws-discovery/README.md

 Development state
 -----------------
 This is not 100% complete and correct WS-Discovery implementation.
-It doesn't verify data, received from the network.
-It may crash, and even may contain security holes.
-No guarantees.

-It works for me, and should work for you.
-But test it carefully for your use case.
+It doesn't verify data received from the network.
+It may crash, and might contain security holes.
+No guarantees - test it carefully for your use case.